<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8625306&amp;fmt=gif">

 • If you’ve already addressed damp or mould problems, provide documentation of repairs to reassure potential buyers.
 This can increase buyer confidence and help preserve the property’s value.

-Damp and mould are more than just cosmetic issues—they can significantly impact a property's marketability and value.
+Damp & mould are more than just cosmetic issues—they can significantly impact a property's marketability and value.
 Whether you're buying or selling, addressing these concerns head-on is essential.
 Buyers should seek professional surveys and consider repair costs before committing, while sellers must take proactive steps to resolve any damp or mould problems to avoid delays and reduced offers.
 By tackling these issues early and transparently, both parties can protect their investment and move forward with greater confidence and peace of mind.